 4. Hormone and biochemistry studies:

-In the Biomarkers Core Laboratory (BCL) at the Irving Institute for Clinical and Translational Research, we assess hormonal and biochemical characteristics of osteoporosis and biomarkers of medication response.
+In the Biomarkers Core Laboratory (BCL) at the Irving Institute for Clinical and Translational Research, we assess hormonal and biochemical characteristics of osteoporosis and biomarkers of medication response.5.
+Genetic Studies:

-We work in collaboration with the Institute for Genomic Medicine at Columbia University, under the direction of David Goldstein, PhD, to learn more about genetic causes of bone fragility in patients with early-onset osteoporosis.
+We work in collaboration with Columbia’s Center for Precision Medicine and Genomics to learn more about genetic causes of bone fragility in patients with early-onset osteoporosis.

 Our research program has received funding from the US Food and Drug Administration (FDA), the National Institutes of Health (NIH), industry sponsors, the Simon-Strauss Foundation and the Thomas L. Kempner, Jr. and Katheryn C. Patterson Foundation.